jeannot-muller/Xojo-ArrayUtils-API2/README.md

 Share and enjoy!

 # Contributors
-Many people have contributed to the development of this module, including:
+No longer, actively maintained (since January 2024) Many people have contributed to the development of this module, including.

 ## API2
 Jeannot Muller, [dr@jeannot-muller.com]() (*)